qteatime/crochet-docs/language/surface-crochet/01-design-philosophy.rst

 Software verification
 '''''''''''''''''''''

-It turns out that `Model Checking`_ falls quite closely to the idea of expressing game rules in a declarative and verifiable manner.
-Crochet lends itself better to `Stochastic Model Checking` (such as `Property-Based Testing`_), and `Bounded Model Checking`_, since there are usability features of the underlying symbolic logic that prevent translations to common model checking tools.
+It turns out that Model Checking falls quite closely to the idea of expressing game rules in a declarative and verifiable manner.
+Crochet lends itself better to Stochastic Model Checking (such as Property-Based Testing), and Bounded Model Checking, since there are usability features of the underlying symbolic logic that prevent translations to common model checking tools.

-Crochet's `Algebraic Effect Handlers`_ and `Tracing Debugger`_ provide a very good basis for applying model checking to *external* languages, in ways that are recordable, reproducible, and interactively explorable going both forwards and backwards in time.
-The `Simulation`_ sub-language allows one to express these models in concise ways, in similar fashion to tools such as `Alloy`_.
+Crochet's Algebraic Effect Handlers and Tracing Debugger provide a very good basis for applying model checking to *external* languages, in ways that are recordable, reproducible, and interactively explorable going both forwards and backwards in time.
+The Simulation sub-language allows one to express these models in concise ways, in similar fashion to tools such as Alloy.

 Cross-platform automation
 '''''''''''''''''''''''''

-Crochet's approach to interactive experimentation, along with the idea of `Algebraic Effect Handlers`_ and `Capability Security`_, provides a safe way for people to play around with software automation.
-The `Interactive Playground`_ provides richer feedback than what is possible with common Shells (such as Bash, Fish, etc), while at the same time being cross-platform and reproducible (one can turn a playground session into an actual program).
+Crochet's approach to interactive experimentation, along with the idea of Algebraic Effect Handlers and Capability Security, provides a safe way for people to play around with software automation.
+The Interactive Playground provides richer feedback than what is possible with common Shells (such as Bash, Fish, etc), while at the same time being cross-platform and reproducible (one can turn a playground session into an actual program).